 - Location: Walden Pond State Reservation

-For an easy trail in a forested setting, Walden Pond is a fantastic (and historic!) option for hiking near Boston.
-Known for being the setting of Henry David Thoreau’s book of the same name, this peaceful, scenic wooded trail is not only beautiful, but also a treat for literature lovers as well.
+For an easy trail in a forested setting, Walden Pond is a fantastic (and historical!) option for hiking near Boston.
+Known for being the setting of Henry David Thoreau’s book of the same name, this peaceful, scenic wooded trail is beautiful and a treat for literature lovers.
 Spending some time on this trail will show you why Thoreau was so at peace and inspired by this place – there’s a peaceful pond, thick, wooded paths, and a replica of his one-room cabin where the book was written.

 - Trail Distance: 2 miles